LeoVen/C-Macro-Collections/Documentation.md

 ## [<span id="list_iter_init"> \_iter\_init() </span>](#list_function_index)

 Initializes an iterator with a given target list.
 The iterator's cursor will be positioned at the beginning of the list.
 The iterator must have been allocated already.
-This function merely initializes the structure.
+This function simply initializes the structure.

 #### Declaration